Skip to main content

 Vancouver

-The Women's HARP study is a multi-center, diagnostic observational study employing standardized imaging protocols in women with MINOCA (MI with Non Obstructive Coronary Arteries) to determine the underlying diagnosis in each participant.
-Participants will be followed for recurrent clinical events, every 6 months, for a maximum of 3 years.
+The purpose of this study is to employ standardized imaging protocols in women and men with MINOCA (MI with Non Obstructive Coronary Arteries) to determine the underlying diagnosis in each participant.
+Participants will be followed for recurrent clinical events, every six months, for a maximum of 10 years.

 Status